magrathealabs/playbook/docs/1-company.md

 # Company

-We want to be recognized as the bests at solving problems using good Software Engineering practices and Artificial Intelligence.
+We want to be recognized by solving problems using good Software Engineering practices and Artificial Intelligence.
 We know how to create minimum viable products and also complete solutions through a systemic vision and good business understanding.
 We know how to communicate and how to sell what our